 - Nonspendable fund balances are amounts that cannot be spent because they are either not in spendable form or are legally or contractually required to be maintained intact.
 The District has no nonspendable fund balances. - Restricted fund balances are amounts that are restricted to specific purposes by constraints placed on their use that are externally imposed by creditors, grantors, contributions, or laws or regulations of other governments, or imposed by law through constitutional provisions or enabling legislation. - Committed fund balances are amounts that can only be used for specific purposes imposed by formal resolution of the Board of Education.
 These amounts cannot be used for any other purpose unless the Board of Education removed or changes the specific use by taking the same action it employed to previously commit the amounts.
-At June 30, 2023, the Board of Education has committed \$840,391 of General Fund balance for retirement and healthcare. - Assigned fund balances are amounts constrained by the District's intent to be used for a specific purpose but are neither restricted nor committed.
+At June 30, 2024, the Board of Education has committed \$1,137,922 of General Fund balance for a capital project, retirement incentives, healthcare and to balance the 2024-2025 budget. - Assigned fund balances are amounts constrained by the District's intent to be used for a specific purpose but are neither restricted nor committed.
 The Board of Education has designated the Business Manager to assign fund balance amounts as deemed financially necessary and appropriate.
-At June 30, 2023, the Business Manager has assigned General Fund balance of \$7,303,089 for healthcare, retirement, and capital improvements. - Unassigned fund balance is a residual classification and represents amounts that have not been assigned to other funds, and has not been restricted, committed, or assigned to a specific purpose within the General Fund.
+At June 30, 2024, the Business Manager has assigned General Fund balance of \$4,916,089 for healthcare, retirement, and capital improvements. - Unassigned fund balance is a residual classification and represents amounts that have not been assigned to other funds, and has not been restricted, committed, or assigned to a specific purpose within the General Fund.